Salty & Sweet

-Her dear companion lived to be almost 30 years old, if I remember correctly, kept in a stable near my home in Ocean View, Delaware.
+Her dear companion lived to be almost 30 years old, kept in a stable near my home in Ocean View, Delaware.
 The painting brought tears to her eyes, the good kind that come with happy memories.

 I love when my paintings bring happiness.
 To me, the ponies of Assateague have been a fascination ever since reading Misty of Chincoteague by Margaret Henry in childhood, and I've visited the island many times.